Andy-J-marshall/BowlsnetBackup/README.md

 3. `npm run get-reports`

 This will scrape the reports from the specified leagues and save them in the `bowlsnetReports/{year}` directory.

+To update previous years, you can set the environment variable `YEAR` to the required year (e.g. 2023) before running the script.